 A person is considered to have an alcohol use disorder (AUD) if they experience two or more designated indicators.
 These indicators range from “drinking more or longer than intended” to “experiencing withdrawal symptoms when sober.”

-AUD refers to situations where there is a problem in controlling drinking, being preoccupied with alcohol, continuing to use alcohol even when it causes problems, having to drink more to get the same effect, or having withdrawal symptoms when a person rapidly decreases or stops drinking.
+AUD refers to situations where there is a problem in: controlling drinking, being preoccupied with alcohol, continuing to drink even when it causes problems, having to drink more to get the same effect, or having withdrawal symptoms when a person rapidly decreases or stops drinking.

 During their investigation, the researchers were able to establish five distinct profiles within the study participants.
 Each type had specific attributes as follows: